Ocean and Coasts Overview

-Envisat’s ASAR can survey ocean wave spectra to increase the safety and efficiency of marine transport – 90% of world trade crosses the oceans – while ERS’s scatter meter compiled maps of sea surface wind patterns.
-Envisat’s MERIS and other spectrometers can identify phytoplankton or pollution levels from the slightest shift in water colour, while AATSR provides a steady record of sea surface temperature and two decades worth of radar altimetry data tracks a slight but steady increase in sea level of 3 mm per year.
+Envisat's ASAR surveyed ocean wave spectra to increase the safety and efficiency of marine transport – 90% of world trade crosses the oceans – while ERS's scatterometer compiled maps of sea surface wind patterns.
+Envisat's MERIS and other spectrometers can identify phytoplankton or pollution levels from the slightest shift in water colour, while AATSR provided a steady record of sea surface temperature and two decades worth of radar altimetry data tracks a slight but steady increase in sea level of 3 mm per year.

 Oceans and Coasts News

 14 May 2019

 The length and precision with which climate scientists can track the salinity, or saltiness, of the oceans is set to improve dramatically according to researchers working as part of ESA's Climate Change Initiative.

 To further promote scientific research and applications, ESA and a leading geo-information company have agreed to continue data acquisition from the OceanSat-2 satellite.

 Specific Topics on Oceans and Coasts

 Our coastlines are in continual change due to erosion, sea-level change and human impact.
 The monitoring of such change is the main focus of this application as an input to the management of our coastal areas.